Trey-Gaines/JustANote/JustANote/Misc/To-Do.md

-1. Add searching
-2. Add sort order
-3. Fix buttons on NewNoteView
+1. Fix image button on NewNoteView
-4. Last Modified
+2. Last Modified for date sort
+3. Fix bug that duplicates notes and doesnt correctly reset currentNote (remove from content view and make optional in DetailedNote View with optional binding to another variable based on if note passed in exists or note)